 A motto by the founding director Kun-Yen Huang was “Go all the way, or don’t go at all.”
 Dr. Huang had overcome many obstacles in the years as he spared no efforts to build a medical center in southern Taiwan.
 His goals and persistence have yielded notable results in clinical medicine, prospective study, and talent cultivation, in addition to seeking progress and excellence, fulfilling a college’s social responsibility, and seeking the common good in society.
 The hospital has adhered to the principles: “life, love, excellence, creativity,” recruiting a group of health professionals in clinical medicine, public health, and cross-technologies and taking every measure to fulfil its social responsibility of helping patients with acute conditions or with serious or complicated illnesses, or rare diseases.
 Faced with numerous medical challenges over recent decades, including an Enterovirus outbreak in 1998, SARS in 2003, an outbreak of dengue fever in 2015, the 2016 earthquake and the current coronavirus outbreak, NCKU Hospital has always been in the front line, ensuring the public’s health and safety and showing the spirit of the “Tree of Life” to society as a whole.

 A 1981 photo of a model of the College of Medicine (front) and President Han-Min Xia (first from right) in a reception party after the groundbreaking ceremony.
 (Courtesy of NCKU College of Medicine)

-In 1987, the then premier Kuo-Huan Yu arrived in the construction center of the medical center to see the progress of the construction.
-(Picture by courtesy of National Cheng Kung University Hospital)
+In 1987, the then premier Kuo-Huan Yu arrived in the construction site of the medical center for an inspection.
+(Courtesy of NCKU College of Medicine)